CD Review: North by Elvis Costello

 It does sound somewhat unique in his catalogue, with no whole album quite like it.
 It doesn't sound much at all like Painted From Memory or The Juliet Letters- two far superior albums on all levels.
 The closest thing would be the song "Almost Blue."
 The entire North album, however, does not add up to the third part of musical interest generated by the Imperial Bedroom classic.

 For starters, this record has no discernible hooks.
-A whole Elvis album without a single stong hook?
+A whole Elvis album without a single strong hook?
 That's something of an achievement I suppose.
 I can't quite remember how any of these songs go- even while I am listening to them.

 Broadly, Elvis has given us an incredibly generic jazz vocal album.
 I would never have thought he could make a bland record- yet here we are.
 None of these songs has any strong personality.
 It took Elvis Costello of anybody in the world to write "Deep Dark Truthful Mirror" or "Shipbuilding."